GOHTRANS: gender-affirming hormone therapy

 # meta = meta %>% mutate(boppercent = newBOP, CODS = newCODS, XI = newXI)

-clinical_metadata = NPLStoolbox::Cornejo2025$Clinical_measurements$mode1 %>% mutate(BOP = NPLStoolbox::Cornejo2025$Clinical_measurements$data[,1,2], CODS = NPLStoolbox::Cornejo2025$Clinical_measurements$data[,2,2], XI = NPLStoolbox::Cornejo2025$Clinical_measurements$data[,3,2]) %>% left_join(NPLStoolbox::Cornejo2025$Subject_metadata %>% mutate(subject = as.character(subject)))
+clinical_metadata = NPLStoolbox::Cornejo2025$Clinical_measurements$mode1 %>% mutate(BOP = NPLStoolbox::Cornejo2025$Clinical_measurements$data[,1,2], CODS = NPLStoolbox::Cornejo2025$Clinical_measurements$data[,2,2], XI = NPLStoolbox::Cornejo2025$Clinical_measurements$data[,3,2]) %>% left_join(NPLStoolbox::Cornejo2025$Subject_metadata %>% mutate(subject = as.character(subject)))## Joining with `by = join_by(subject, GenderID)`

 testMetadata = function(model, comp, metadata){